 The Toronto Police Service Vulnerable Persons Registry is a voluntary database that provides important information to first responders about the issues that vulnerable members of the community might be coping with.
 The information in the database includes details such as specific behaviours officers might encounter, recommended de-escalation strategies and contact information for family members or other individuals who can provide support.

+The goal of the registry is to enhance the safety and efficiency of interactions between first responders and vulnerable individuals.
+The VPR is designed to provide crucial support to first responders, ensuring that vulnerable individuals receive the appropriate care and attention during interactions.
 Dispatchers, police officers and other support personnel will then be able to access this information when they are interacting with the person.
 This leads to a better understanding of the causes for behaviours and provides officers with information about how to best assist the person.

 Frequently Asked Questions